ddvk/remarkable-hacks/README.md

 # Timezones
+The time is in UTC.
+In order to have the right time, the right timezone should be set (which has things like Daylight Saving Time, utc offsets etc).

-Check the list of timezones in [Timezones](docs/timezones.md) To set a timezone, run this on the device, by setting one that matches your location e.g.
+Check the list of timezones in [Timezones](docs/timezones.md)
+To set a timezone, run this on the device, by setting one that matches your location e.g.
 `timedatectl set-timezone "Europe/Paris"` or
 `timedatectl set-timezone "America/Denver"`

-The device doesn't have all timezones.
+The device doesn't have all possible timezones.
 If yours is missing from the list, find a linux distro and copy the missing time zone to `/usr/share/zoneinfo/` then execute the above command with the new zone.

 # Extra fonts (e.g Japanese)
 The rootfs doesn't have enough space, so you can do